 - To encourage them to use the app if they were inactive for a while.

-What tech tools should your team use to create a workout streaming app?
-Check out a few tips by the Stormotion Team!
+What other tech tools can your team use to create a workout streaming app?
+Check out a few additional tips by the Stormotion Team!

 🛠 Tech Stack to Develop a Workout Streaming App

 - Some of the good payment gateways are Stripe, Braintree and Mangopay.

 - To implement Push Notifications, you can use Firebase Cloud Messaging, OneSignal or Airship.